aunmesh/HomePage/content/post/GRE-A-hacky-guide-for-a-328ish-score.md

 ### What skills (for comprehensions)?

 First of all it requires concentration.
 You need to go through 2-3 or sometimes even 4 paragraphs of information.
 This inforamtion seems ambiguous as you begin to read.
 This is because you start without a heading.
 So you are clueless as to what the comprehension is even about.
-So you need to be focused, and process information well.
-Secondly, you must not absolutely make any assumptions.
+So you need to be focused, and process information well.<br> Secondly, you must not absolutely make any assumptions.
 We have a habit of making a lot of assumptions when we read.
 GRE asks questions an what is written there in the passage, not how you have read it in your head.
-So you must teach yourself to objectively read
+So you must teach yourself to objectively read without assuming anything even subconsciously.<br>
+Thirdly,  you will need to link information well.
+Based on the question they are asking, you will have to filter the options by linking the information scattered across the paragraph.
+Elimination is a very sound strategy here.
+But the key here is eliminating with a very firm reasoning.<br>
+Lastly you need to be able to read at speed, as the time is limited for GRE.
+Reading at speed is not tricky, but maintaining speed while doing everything else is.
+So, speed up!

+### Any hacks you used (for comprehensions)?

+Yes, I came across one on some youtube video where a girl was talking about her GRE.
+The questions for a comprehension are usually asked in the order of the paragraphs.
+Its not a hard and fast rule, but "usually".
+So if there are a lot of paragraphs you can try answering a question after you have read one paragraph.<br> Also another habit which I developed was, reading all the questions related to one comprehension, before reading the comprehension.
+This made me aware of the information to look for, and I could immediately identify the important bits when I saw them.

+### That was insightful.
+Practice must be the key here to develop these habits or skills?

+Yes ,absolutely.
+As with everything else, deliberate and puposeful practice is a must.

+### Where did you practice these full verbal section tests from?

+I practiced them from the hardcopy of Kaplan GRE Guide as well as from their software which gives us 10 full practice tests for each section.
+That was very helpful, as it helped me to circumvent the need for giving a full test, and just focus section wise improvement.

+### Would you recommend section wise tests over full GRE test?

+Yes, I would.
+This is because GRE tests are structured section wise.
+If you are confident that sitting in an exam for some duration say 4-5 hours are not a problem for you, then you can absolutely give only section wise tests and still get away with not giving any full test.
+A fun fact - I got away too.

+### Okay, I think we covered the verbal section there.
+What about the Quant section?
+Did you have practice?

+Yes absolutely.
+It is not logical to be overconfident.
+I practiced 5 section tests of Quant and also revised the formulas etc. well before the exam.
+They were mostly elementary, but doing so helps with your confidence going into the exam.